LapisLiozuli/BunnyLoversMC/README.md

-# Fabric Example Mod
+# Bunny Lovers

-## Setup
+## Primer

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Rabbits are slightly too vulnerable in Minecraft.
+This mod aims to make them a bit safer from harm, farming and exploitation.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT License.